jjvanzon/Circular-Language-Spec/spec/basic-diagram-elements.md

 Symbol __A__ has a line that might be pointing to Symbol __C__, because lines might tend to point outwards.

-If the direction would not be outwards, it might be denoted with an access mark.
+If the direction might not be outwards, it might be denoted with an access mark.

 ![](images/Basic%20Diagram%20Elements.031.png)

 `<=`

-Now symbol __C__ would then be like a pointer to symbol __A__.
+Now symbol __C__ might then be like a pointer to symbol __A__.

 #### Diamonds More Likely to Redirect

-The second suggestion for line direction might be that a diamond might be more likely to redirect to the command definition, than it would be for a command reference to redirect to a diamond.
+The second suggestion for line direction might be that a diamond might be more likely to redirect to the command definition, than it might be for a command reference to redirect to a diamond.

 ![](images/Basic%20Diagram%20Elements.032.jpeg)

 `=>`

-The diamond would point to the square.
+The diamond might point to the square.

-If the direction would be the other way around, it might be denoted with the use of an access symbol:
+If the direction might be the other way around, it might be denoted with the use of an access symbol:

 ![](images/Basic%20Diagram%20Elements.033.jpeg)